elijah0kello/mojafos/README.md

 sudo ./run.sh -u $USER -m deploy
 ```

+> NOTE: The deployment made by this script is meant for demo purposes and not for production

 After running this command, it will run a few checks and then it will ask you whether you want to setup a kubernetes cluster locally or you want to connect to a remote one that is already configured using kubectl
 ```
 Would you like to use a remote Kubernetes cluster or a local one? (remote/local):